OLIPLICHE/Hello_Microverse_Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
+"Hello Microverse" project
 > One paragraph statement about the project.
-This is my first Microverse Project
+Hello Microverse Project is my first project in Microverse.
+In this Project, we apply the knowlege on linter and github flow

 ## Built With